 For over one hundred years, Como Park has played a vital role in meeting the recreational needs of residents of Saint Paul and surrounding communities.
 Inspired in part by the landscape designs of H.W.S.
 Cleveland, Frederick Nussbaumer, Superintendent of Parks from 1891 to 1922, worked tirelessly to create an outdoor haven for the area’s urban population.
 Nussbaumer strongly advocated for a wide variety of free or reasonably priced recreational activities, services, and educational opportunities for all park visitors.
 The park as we know it today continues to carry out this original vision.

 Today Como Park Zoo & Conservatory is operated by the Saint Paul Parks and Recreation Department.
 The zoo features a seal island, a large cat exhibit, a variety of aquatic life, primates, birds, African hoofed animals and a world class polar bear exhibit.
-The Marjorie McNeely Conservatory is a half acre indoor and outdoor facility with a number of different wings dedicated to a variety of plant life including bonsai trees, ferns, orchids and seasonal flowers.
-The Zoo & Marjorie McNeely Conservatory is open year round.
-During the winter, the zoo and conservatory are open from 10AM until 4PM.
-During the summer, hours are extended until 6PM.
-Admission is free to the public, however a $3 donation is suggested for adults and $2 for children.
+The Marjorie McNeely Conservatory has two acres under glass with a number of different wings dedicated to a variety of plant life including bonsai trees, ferns, orchids and seasonal flowers.
+The Marjorie McNeely Conservatory also features many outdoor gardens.